VArtzy/poplog/README.md

 ## Installation

 #### Warning: please install as devDependecies so you can ignore this package on production using npm i --production and dont forget to removeimport when your app ready to production or handling it runtime.
+And remember this is browser env package.

 ### **For Project-Level Usage**